Juul/notdhcpserver/README.md

 ## Limitations

 * The server is for handing out one single IP per interface ONLY.
 This is not a replacement for a real DHCP server.
 If you're not using the sudo mesh firmware then you probably don't want this.
 * The certificate and key file must each be less than 16 kB.
-This can be changed by changing MAX_CERT_SIZE in main.c and recompiling.
+This can be changed by changing MAX_CERT_SIZE and MAX_KEY_SIZE in protocol.h and recompiling.
+* Hook scripts are run with /bin/sh but this can be changed in common.h

 # client